Browser Fingerprinting: How to Bypass it During Web Scraping

 What Information Is Collected During Browser Fingerprinting?

-As revealed in the previous example, some commonly collected data points during browser fingerprinting include User-Agent strings, window size, browser plugins, vendor, time zone, and system properties.
-Websites employing anti-bot measures may collect additional attributes depending on their configurations.
+As shown in the previous example, commonly collected data points in browser fingerprinting include User-Agent strings, window size, browser plugins, vendor, time zone, and system properties.
+Websites that employ anti-bot measures may collect additional attributes depending on their configuration.

 Although there's no universal standard for what data a website collects, typical data points include: